AGWeb18/Operational-Processing-Scripts/Large File Analysis/Readme.md

 # Large File Analysis

-The objective of this code is to calculate the unique number of a specific field in multiple files, stored in a single directory.
+**Objective:**  to calculate the unique number of a specific field in multiple files, stored in a single directory.

 ## Getting Started

-At a high level, this script is directed to a folder in which all the files within it have the same data structure, columns & order.
+At a high level, this script is pointing to a folder in which all the files within it have the same file type, columns & order.
 A hardcoded column - "Invoice number from partner to end-user" - is used to count the number of unique records across all the files dropped in the folder.

 ## Prerequisites